Team Facts & News

 Students outside of the United States wishing to take the F=ma exam PLEASE NOTE:

 The USAPhO is an exam for U.S. residents by invitation.
+Please note that although we will allow students outside of the U.S. to take the F=ma exam, as of 2017 we are no longer allowing students who are not located in the U.S. to take the USAPhO exam.
 A cut-off score will be established on the F=ma so that individuals who score at or above the cut-off will be sent an invitation to sit the USAPhO exam.
 Additional individuals may be invited to sit the exam based on other criteria, even though they did not make the published cut-off score.
 Approximately four hundred individuals will be invited to sit the USAPhO.
-In exceptional cases, nonresident U.S. citizens might be invited to sit the USAPhO.

 The U.S. Physics Team is a training program for U.S. citizens.
 Selection for the U.S. Physics Team is by invitation, based primarily on the scores of the USAPhO and F=ma; participants must be eligible and capable of competing at the International Physics Olympiad that year.
 Obtaining a gold on the USAPhO does not guarantee an invitation to the U.S. Physics Team; some individuals may be invited to the Team who do not obtain a gold.
 It is expected that members of the U.S. Physics Team will have been attending high school in the U.S. in the academic year that they are selected for the Team.
 Because of the nature of the training program, members of the U.S. Physics Team can participate in the program at most twice.

-2017 U.S. Physics Olympiad Medal Ranking List.
-USAPhO solutions can be found HERE, there are some exam statistics on the last page of the document.
-Certificates will be emailed to the teacher/proctors for the USAPhO exam.
+2018 U.S. Physics Olympiad Medal Ranking List.
+USAPhO solutions will be posted soon.
+Certificates will be emailed to the teachers/proctors for the USAPhO exam.
 U.S. Physics Team Members and bios will be posted soon.

-A listing of students who scored in the top 10% of the F=Ma exam can be found by clicking HERE!
+A listing of students who qualified for the USAPhO can be found by clicking HERE!
+A certificate for the exam will be emailed to the teachers/proctors.